Linear Model and Extensions

 The final variance estimator for $\hat{\beta}$ is

 which is called the Eicker--Huber--White (EHW) heteroskedasticity robust covariance matrix.
 In matrix form, it equals

-where $\hat{\Omega}=\text{diag}\left\{ \hat{\varepsilon}_{1}^{2},\ldots,\hat{\varepsilon}_{n}^{2}\right\} .$ \citet{eicker1967limit} first proposed to use $\hat{V}_{\textsc{ehw}} $. \citet{white::1980} popularized it in economics which has been influential in empirical research.
-Related estimators appeared in many other contexts of statistics. \citet{cox1961tests} and \citet{huber::1967} discussed the sandwich variance in the context of misspecified parametric models; see Section \ref{sec::mle}. \citet{fuller1975regression} proposed a more general form of $\hat{V}_{\textsc{ehw}} $ in the context of survey sampling.
+with $\hat{\Omega}=\text{diag}\left\{ \hat{\varepsilon}_{1}^{2},\ldots,\hat{\varepsilon}_{n}^{2}\right\} $, which was introduced in \eqref{eq::ehw-first-appear} at the beginning of this chapter. \citet{eicker1967limit} first proposed to use $\hat{V}_{\textsc{ehw}} $. \citet{white::1980} popularized it in economics, which has been influential in empirical research.
+Related estimators appeared in many other contexts of statistics. \citet{cox1961tests} and \citet{huber::1967} discussed the sandwich variance in the context of misspecified parametric models; see Appendix \ref{sec::mle}. \citet{fuller1975regression} proposed a more general form of $\hat{V}_{\textsc{ehw}} $ in the context of survey sampling.
 The square root of the diagonal terms of $\hat{V}_{\textsc{ehw}} $, denoted by $\hat{\text{se}}_{\textsc{ehw},j}\ (j=1,\ldots,p)$, are called the heteroskedasticity-consistent standard errors, heteroskedasticity-robust standard errors, White standard errors, Huber--White standard errors, or Eicker--Huber--White standard errors, among many other names.

 We can conduct statistical inference based on Normal approximations.
 For example, we can test linear hypotheses based on

 and in particular, we can infer each element of the coefficient based on